Skip to main content

 *Note: Same physical socket but different pin-out to support a larger number of cores (Thanks to AMD competition!)

-Update January 2019: A first few motherboards are starting to appear to support Intel 8th Gen (Coffee Lake CPUs)
+Update January 2019: The first few motherboards are starting to appear to support Intel 8th Gen (Coffee Lake CPUs)

 ASRock